Levothyroxine: 7 things you should know

 - Levothyroxine replaces missing thyroxine in people whose thyroid glands do not produce enough thyroxine naturally.

-- Thyroid hormones (such as thyroxine) play a vital role in our normal growth and development, and in the maturation of our brain, spinal cord, nerves, and bone.
-Thyroid hormones help cells to function and are also involved in their breakdown.
+- Thyroid hormones (such as thyroxine) play a vital role in our normal growth and development, and the maturation of our brain, spinal cord, nerves, and bone.
+Thyroid hormones help cells function and are also involved in their breakdown.
 They also help regulate our moods, reproductive function, metabolism, and gastrointestinal function.

 - Levothyroxine is generally taken life-long when used to treat hypothyroidism (low thyroid levels) unless the cause is transient.

 - Used for the treatment of hypothyroidism (low thyroxine levels in the body).
 Replaces or supplements low or missing thyroxine and maintains normal intellectual and physical growth and development.